 Adults, Mobility

 If you are not being seen regularly by an OT or physio, contact your GP or neuromuscular consultant.
-Explain what is happening that is affecting your mobility and request a referral to someone who you can ask for help and advice.
+Explain what is happening to your mobility and request a referral to someone who you can ask for help and advice.

 You may need walking equipment to help you with: